Student to Student

 At 18 Talia Blivaiss volunteered as an aid at a hospital in Jerusalem, Israel, where curtains separated people filled with hatred.
 By putting herself in a hospital room with injured Arabs and Israelis she saw for herself the consequences of violence and gained an understanding of the animosities that she could have never have gotten by watching the news.

-Kara Biland was 22 when she volunteered at an orphanage in the small town of Aladados, just outside Salvador, Brazil.
+Kara Biland was 22 when she volunteered in the small town of Aladados, just outside Salvador, Brazil.
 During her 6-week planned trip she was offered the chance to volunteer for a day at a leper colony.
 Biland said the experience left her with memories of the strength of the human spirit in the face of death that made the entire trip worthwhile.

 Finding a Volunteer Program

 There are two paths to finding volunteer work in a foreign country.
 The first alternative, which I chose, is to go somewhere to volunteer that you would go if you were at home.
 The local church or synagogue is a likely place.
 You may also want to consider after-school programs or nursing homes.
 If language is not a barrier, these places will be more than happy to accept your help.

-The other option is to go through an organization.
+The other option is to go through an organization such as one of the following::

 If cost concerns keep you away from an organized program, there are plenty of opportunities to create a trip on your own.
 College students may apply for grants to support individually planned, as well as organized, programs.
 See the international studies adviser on your campus for more information.

 You can help in making a difference.
 Through volunteerism you can impact communities all over the world.
 All you need is the determination to help and the need to find your own sense of community abroad.